emthompson-usgs/conda-freeze/README.md

-This is a small utility meant to create a custom channel of the curent conda virtual environment that can then be used to "freeze" all of the packages in that environment.
+This is a small utility meant to create a custom channel of the current conda virtual environment that can then be used to "freeze" all of the packages in that environment.
 This was motivated by a history of using conda to manage dependencies and having them "go bad" even when we pin